xcore/sw_serial_to_ethernet/doc_quickstart/quickstart.rst

 Next steps
 ----------

-* Connect two or more USB-UART adapters to the host and ``XA-SK-UART-8`` sliceCARD.
+* Connect two or more USB-UART adapters to the host and Multi UART sliceCARD.
 Open the terminal client applications for the correct configuration as detailed in the above *Serial-Telnet data communication demo*.
 Test the data communication between the connected UARTs and their corresponding Telnet sockets.

-* Detach the ``xTAG-2`` and ``XA-SK-XTAG2`` adapter from the ``XP-SKC-L2`` sliceKIT core board.
-Connect ``XA-SK-E100`` Ethernet sliceCARD to a spare Ethernet port of the router.
+* Detach xTAG-2 debug adapter and sliceKIT connector from xCORE General Purpose (L-series) sliceKIT core board.
+Connect Ethernet sliceCARD to a spare Ethernet port of the router.
 If your platform is a MAC or a linux host, navigate to ``sw_serial_to_ethernet -> tests -> udp_test_server``and run the udp_server.py python script (python udp_server.py).
-If you are using a Windows host, download *Serial_to_Ethernet_UDP_test_server* package (XM-004697-SM) and extract its contents to a directory.
+If you are using a Windows host, download *Serial_to_Ethernet_UDP_test_server* package and extract its contents to a directory.
 Navigate to (udp_test_server -> windows -> udp_server.exe), right-click on udp-server.exe and run as Administrator.
 The script displays the selected network adapter on the console.
 If there are multiple network adapters on your host, ensure the ip address used by the script corresponds to the one used by your network adapter connected to the router.
 Now, select option ``1`` to discover the S2E devices available on the network.
 Look at the S2E device ip address as displayed by the script.
 Open a web page or test Telnet-UART data communiocation using the ip used by the S2E device.
 Select other choices to change ip configration settings of the S2E device(s).

 * Take a look at the ``http://xcore.github.io/sw_serial_to_ethernet`` for a more detailed documentation on using various features, design and programming guide for the application.